Read about our current studies below. If you are interested in participating in a study, email BRAIC.Lab@boystown.org or visit

 this page to learn more about participation or sign up to participate.

-Project CoNDA: Brain reorganization across the adult lifespan
+Brain reorganization across the adult lifespan

 Funded by the National Institute on General Medical Sciences (NIH Grant Number P20GM130447; PI: Tony Wilson (UNMC), Junior PI: Gaelle Doucet)

-This project is part of the Cognitive Neuroscience of Development and Aging (CONDA) Center.
 Extensive literature has demonstrated that the spatial and functional organization of brain regions shows age-related alterations in later life.
 The aim of this project is to combine brain functional imaging data with cognitive and behavioral information to identify the role of spatial and functional reconfigurations of the brain networks to predict cognitive decline and variability associated with aging.

 The successful completion of this project will provide an integrative view of the reconfiguration of the major brain networks across cognitive states in healthy aging and will quantify its association with cognitive decline in older healthy individuals.
 By mapping the brain functional connectome underlying late adulthood, this work has the potential to elucidate how dysfunction of the brain networks contributes to cognitive aging in healthy and neurodegenerative conditions.

 For this project, we are currently recruiting healthy volunteers between the age of 19 and 88.
 This study involves one visit during which you will play some computer games and have a free brain MRI scan.
 Financial compensation is provided.

 D. Dima, […], G. E. Doucet, S. Frangou, ENIGMA-lifespan working group (2020) Subcortical Volume Trajectories across the Lifespan: Data from 18,605 healthy individuals aged 3-90 years. bioRxiv 2020.05.05.079475; doi: https://doi.org/10.1101/2020.05.05.079475